alensiljak/gnucash-portfolio/README.md

 ### JS

 JavaScript is bundled through Flask Assets.
-It collects the vendor code from node modules.
-Make sure all the npm dependencies are installed.
+It collects the vendor code from installed development node modules.
+Make sure all the npm dependencies are installed in order for this to work.
-The bundle will be built automatically when the app is started.
+The bundle will be built automatically during the app runtime.
+No additional actions required by the user.

-## Running
+## Running the web app

 There are two ways to run the web app:

-1. Run app.py
+1. Run `app.py` directly
-2. "run.py run"
+2. Run "run.py run"

-The second is created so that the app can be debugged by Python extension for Visual Studio Code.
+The second script was created so that the app could be debugged with Python extension for Visual Studio Code.

 # Reports